Battle of Umm Diwaykarat: Background

 After Omdurman, the defeated Mahdist forces, still 25,000 strong, moved southward from Khartoum to Kordofan.
 The Mahdists still controlled the territory of Kordofan, Darfur, and lands bordering Ethiopia.
 In October 1899 the British obtained information that the Khalifa and his forces were among his native Baggara to the west of Kusti (Kaka) in Kordofan.
 Kitchener dispatched 8,000 Sudanese and Egyptian soldiers under command of General F.R.
 Wingate to intercept him.
 Wingate marched from Kusti to the mountains of Kordofan, destroyed a Mahdist supply unit, and soon located the Khalifa's camp.

 Battle

 By this time, the Khalifa's Sudanese forces had retained at least 10,000 people.
 The Khalifa decided to make a stand rather than to retreat further.
 During the night Wingate approached the camp from the east and the north sides.
 At about 5am, the Mahdists began to attack the approaching British-led forces, but were driven back by withering fire from Maxim guns.
 The Khalifa's attempts to rally his men failed, and he soon accepted that all was lost.
 He called his main leaders to sit with him on a farwa – a yearling skin; to wait for death.
 His guards protected him, but all were mown down by the fire of the Anglo-Egyptian forces.

-The Mahdist losses were around 1,000 killed and wounded.
+Around 1,000 of the Mahdist forces were killed and wounded.
 The Sudanese/Egyptian forces captured many of the rest, including a son of Emir Yuni.